Danmo-Ar/create-eve-project/README.md

-# Create Eve Project : Node Cli Tool
+# Eve CLI : Node Cli Tool

 This CLI tool should help us start new projects faster, with prebuilt and preconfigured architecture bundled with some extra reusable components (UI components, helper functions, etc.).